lruslan/ansible-eos/docs/support.rst

 in the playbook.

 The changed key displays true if any changes are made to the system or false if no changes are required on the end system.

-The Ansible EOS role addes the keys for changes and instance.
+The Ansible EOS role adds the keys for changes and instance.
 The instance key provides a view of the resource at the conclusion of the task execution.
-When compared to the nodes running-configuration, the instance should be displaying configuration valus that are consistent with the nodes current configuration.
+When compared to the nodes running-configuration, the instance should be displaying configuration values that are consistent with the nodes current configuration.

 The changes key provides the set of key / value pairs that are changed during a module execution.
 Since the changed key has a value of false, no changes where